 Select UEFI to load the EFI driver for system boot.
 Select Legacy to load a legacy driver for system boot.
 The options are Disable, EFI, and Legacy.

-SATA Port 0/1/2
+sSATA Port 0-2

 This feature displays the information detected on the installed SATA drive on the particular SATA port.